IsacPasianotto/dotfiles/README.md

     curl -fLo ~/.vim/autoload/plug.vim --create-dirs \
     https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim
     ```
+- Configure your login manager to autologin, for example for sddm see [there](https://wiki.archlinux.org/title/SDDM#Configuration).

 - Some packages that you will probably want to install (note, this list of package name is for fedora):